System Design Space

 Ranking and Relevance

-Search quality depends on how well the system orders candidates after retrieval.
+A complete index still does not make the results good: the user only looks at the top rows, and ordering decides everything.
 Modern engines therefore use a cascade: cheap lexical scores first, then richer graph signals and heavier neural models.

 BM25 Formula